benjamindkilleen/pelphix/README.md

   - [ ] "Correct" view might be randomly sampled, but tolerance should be smaller?
   - [ ] Fluoro-hunting should be less pronounced as procedure goes on.
   - [ ] Optional: After wire placement, odds of going to corresponding screw placement should be higher.
+  - [X] Initial wire positioning is way off, not within 15 degrees of correct.
+  - [X] On first wire insert, there appears to also be some wire positioning.
   - [X] Remove `Step` from the Workflow State.
   - [X] Randomly sample task order.
 Allow screw insertion to be sampled at any time.
   - [X] Limit views for each task to ones actually used.